NikKowPHP/social-brain/chapters/chapter-6.md

 *   **For the Architect:** Your challenge is (a).
 Share one small, professional vulnerability.
 It will feel risky, but it is a logical test to gather data on the safety of a relationship.
 *   **For the Connector:** Your challenge is to focus on step (b) in the vulnerability protocol: *pause and observe*.
 Resist the urge to fill the silence after you share.
 Your job is to watch what happens next.
 *   **For the Sentinel:** Your challenge is (c).
 Start one difficult email or conversation with the word "We."
 This small shift can change the entire neurochemical context of the interaction.
+*   **For the Adaptive Profile:** You're skilled at matching the energy of others.
+Your challenge is to *initiate* rather than match.
+Be the first person in a conversation to offer a small, calibrated vulnerability or to intentionally use 'we' language, and observe how it shifts the dynamic of the interaction.

 ---
 ### **Neuro-Toolkit: The Chemistry of Trust**